Installing a BlazeMeter Agent using a Helm Chart

 1. Change the enable option to yes.
 By default, this is set to no.

 2. Provide the path to your certificate file for both, ca_subpath and aws_subpath, respectively.
-The easiest way is to copy or move these cert files into the same directory as the Helm chart and define the name of the certs instead of a complete path.
+Copy or move these cert files into the same directory as the Helm chart and define the name of the certs instead of a complete path.

 ca_bundle: